Undergraduate institution: University of Texas, El Paso

 Overall study approach

-I used, the AAMC , , , and , and content books from Kaplan and Gold Standard.
+I used Khan Academy, the AAMC Official Guide to the MCAT® Exam, Section Bank, Sample Test, and Practice Exam 1, and content books from Kaplan and Gold Standard.
 I tried to do content review first for two months.
 I wasn’t focused on memorizing everything.
 I was trying to get a sense of what’s on the exam.
 I’d get one subject at a time from the Kaplan books, and every chapter had a few questions.
 If I didn’t know the questions, I’d go back and read the chapters.
 And then after that, simulate and take practice exams.
-And then I’d go over each section individually and make notes based on what I got wrong, and then I’d go back to or Kaplan books to learn about those sections.
+And then I’d go over each section individually and make notes based on what I got wrong, and then I’d go back to Khan Academy or Kaplan books to learn about those sections.

 Top tips for preparation

 - Sign up for the exam as soon as you know the date you want to take it, before you even start studying.
 There’s pressure on you when you have the exam date.

 - During the semester/summer of the test, don’t try to take on too much.
 If you have to study during the semester, take a few easy classes if possible.
 Don’t stop extracurriculars, but talk to your boss if you have a job, and scale back.

 - When you take a full-length test simulate test conditions.
 Go to an unfamiliar place, set the timer, and take breaks like the test format.

 - If you can, or if you feel comfortable, definitely try to take the MCAT with enough time to retake the exam in case you need to.
 Don’t put it off till the last minute.
 If you can afford to take it earlier, do it.